itsthejoker/itsthejoker/README.md

 ## Maker, Breaker, and Professional Eater of Bread

-I'm a Senior Software Engineer at [Building Engines](https://buildingengines.com) working on making property management a lot easier!
+I'm just a guy who hopes to leave the world a little better than I found it.

 ### Some work I'm proud of: